Bridgit Mendler: Influences

-Mendler said that is influenced by British neo-soul and listed Ellie Goulding, Florence and the Machine, Marina Diamandis, and Lianne La Havas as her biggest British influences.
-She has mentioned Natasha Bedingfield, Broken Bells, Mark Ronson and Amy Winehouse.
-In 2013 Mendler revealed to have a big admiration for the Adele's musical style.
+Mendler says that she is influenced by British neo-soul music, and listed Ellie Goulding, Florence and the Machine, Marina Diamandis, Lily Allen, and Lianne La Havas as her biggest British influences.
+She has also mentioned Natasha Bedingfield, Broken Bells, Mark Ronson and Amy Winehouse.
+In 2013, Mendler revealed to have a big admiration for the Adele's musical style.
 To Disney Channel UK she said that "admire the career of Adele, because she has her own musical style.
 She does things her way and writes about things she is passionate about.
 It is really working out well for her".
 She was also influenced by Canadian artists Feist and Tegan and Sara.
-To Hartford Courant she commented: "I've been a fan of Tegan and Sara's for awhile.
+To Hartford Courant, she commented: "I've been a fan of Tegan and Sara's for awhile.
 They just do what they want to do.
 They don't follow trends".
 She covered the song "I Was a Fool" by the duo and released with the message: "I heard this song by Tegan and Sara a couple weeks ago and couldn't stop singing it, so I just had to do my own version".
 In 2014, she mentioned in an interview to CKQK-FM Canadian artists Nelly Furtado, Joni Mitchell and European bands Coldplay and Little Dragon as influences in composing her second album.

 In acting career, Mendler has cited some influences as Jamie Foxx, Natalie Portman and Rachel McAdams.
-About McAdams she said that "She plays a variety of roles, she has a lot of charisma, and she doesn’t try to live her life in the public eye".
+About McAdams she said that "She plays a variety of roles, she has a lot of charisma, and she doesn't try to live her life in the public eye".
 She also admires the dedication of Christian Bale: "I could not live my life as committed to the craft as he does, with body transformations and such, he goes to such extremes but he is very admirable".
 Mendler also mentioned Lindsay Lohan as a great actress.